 Plowing contractor's price range.

 Contractors often charge for half-ton and full-ton applications of rock salt for an acre of parking surface.
 More often than not, contractors apply more salt than is necessary.
 This has some negative consequences, including reduction of profits, the potential to overcharge customers and doing more harm to the environment than is necessary.
-The next time you see a white parking lot the day after a
+The next time you see a white parking lot the day after a snowstorm, it is likely the contractor over applied salt to the lot.

 CALL FOR US: